diniezikryy/bloglist/README.md

 - Never forget to throw errors when something you feel will go wrong
   - Helpful to use status codes
   - Avoid using short abbreviations like res or req!

+23/01/22

+- When implementing delete feature, try to reference the data using the id